AIxCyberChallenge/example-crs-architecture/docs/api/README.md

 ### Request Arbitrary Exhibition 3 Task

-We have updated the production Competition API's /v1/request/ endpoint to include all exhibition3 challenges.
+We have updated the production Competition API /v1/request/ endpoint to include all exhibition3 challenges.
 Exercising this endpoint should look the same as exercising the /v1/request/delta/ endpoint, but instead of putting delta in the URL path, you can input the challenge name.

 For example: